gbourniq/portfolio/README.md

 - [Appendix: Environment variables](#appendix-environment-variables)

 ## Portfolio App Overview
 The web application is using Django for the backend, and the frontend is based on the [Materialize CSS](https://materializecss.com) framework.

-The portfolio app can be used to displays any items (articles, medias, etc.), conveniently grouped into categories.
-A demo of the app can be viewed at https://gbournique.com.
+The portfolio app is a simple website that may be utilised to showcase any sort of items (articles, medias, etc.), conveniently grouped into categories.
+A User registration system is implemented so that users may receive notifications when new content is added to the website.

+A demo of the web app can be viewed at https://gbournique.com.

 * App Homepage